erroronline1/caro/readme.md

 * *groups* not having access to recording
 * *patients* having access to permitted documents and their profile settings only

+There are MARKDOWN and SEARCH classes for
+* parsing Markdown to HTML
+* handling search expressions and filters

+Using these methods (./api/_utility.php) is strongly advised for consistency.

 There is an SQLQUERY class handling
 * database connections
 * query preparation